Cheshire-Labs/orca/README.md

 <h1 id="how-it-works">⚙️ How It Works</h1>

+Orca simplifies complex lab automation workflows by allowing users to deploy their systems using just a configuration file.
+Streamline your automation setup like you would your cloud infrastructure.

-Orca simplifies the orchestration of complex lab automation workflows through a YAML configuration file.
-In this file, users define labware, resources, system options, methods, and workflows.
-The configuration file supports the integration of custom scripts, allowing users to tailor their workflows to specific needs.
-Variables in the format ${module:object.property} can be used to deploy different configurations depending on the context of the deployment.
+Your configuration file defines different aspects of your workflow, including: labware, resources, system options, methods, and workflows.
+The configuration file supports the integration of custom scripts, and variables can be used to deploy different configurations depending on the context of the deployment.

 Orca is currently operated via the command line to allow external systems to drive the scheduler.
 Users can choose to run entire workflows or individual methods as needed, offering flexibility to adapt to changing lab environments.